kevin953215/rice_classification/README.md

 English:

-The training data set is photos of rice seedlings, and SVM (support vector machine) is used as the network model
+The training data set is photos of rice seedlings,and use SVM (support vector machine) and CNN as network models respectively

 Goal: Identify whether the photo contains rice seedlings